This post explains my new standardized pricing for my QuickBooks services starting at $20 or $50 per month.

 Beginning May 2018, I will offer an engagement for this purpose to include a QuickBooks subscription (any one of the three listed above) and my minimal service in setting up and maintaining this account.
 This does not include an engagement for my bookkeeping service or other accounting service.
 Details are included in a private engagement agreement, not in this blog post.

-- Pricing for this QuickBooks service is offered for “life of account” so this is a potentially large savings over time into the future.
-There is no long term stable pricing agreement for my services or for QuickBooks subscription outside of this offer.
+- The primary advantage of this pricing for QuickBooks service through a ProAdvisor (like me) is that pricing is locked in for the life of the account.
+This has proved to be a large savings over time as Intuit raised its direct bill prices.
+There is, at this time, no long term stable pricing agreement for my services or for QuickBooks subscription outside of this offer through a ProAdvisor.

 - For self-employed clients using QuickBooks Self-employed is $240 annual paid in advance or $20 per month on ACH billing.
 This is $10 per month more than QuickBooks standard pricing for their service alone.